 - I. Create and mail postcards to all voters to announce the VCA model election and the Ballot Marking Tablets.
 The California Voter's Choice Act (VCA) requires two direct contacts with voters about the election model before each election. - II.
 Propose demonstrations of Ballot Marking Stations to City Clerks to offer to their city government and residents - III.
-Create print outreach materials (writing, translate and design) - IV.
-Distribute and maintain outreach materials (printing and staff time to distribute) - V. Develop ready-made content available to community partners to share in their newsletters, blog posts, websites, and social media accounts - VI.
-Produce a video in English, Spanish and Chinese translation, for smcacre.org on how to use the Ballot Marking Tablets - VII.
-Work with City Clerks to include election information and a link to our Ballot Marking Tablet videos on their city's social media outlets - VIII.
-Provide public service announcement script and/or recording to Bay Area radio and television stations on election and voting options - IX.
-Give short presentations and Ballot Marking Tablet demonstrations at community events, residential, senior centers, as well as at facilities and for groups working with those with disabilities - X. Reach out to immigrant organizations through the County Office of Community Affairs Immigrant Support and Coordination to provide voter registration and election information
+Educate candidates and proposition campaigns, and their campaign leaders, about the VCA - IV.
+Create print outreach materials in English, Spanish and Chinese - V. Distribute and maintain outreach materials - VI.
+Develop ready-made content available to community partners in English, Spanish and Chinese, to share in their newsletters, blog posts, websites, and social media accounts

-- XI.
-Meet young people in-person and virtually; this includes 18- to 24-year-olds, at high schools, colleges, vocational/technical schools and those who are not in school - XII.
-Place ads in media in Spanish, Chinese, Korean and Tagalog - XIII.
-Create and mail postcards to voters who have not selected the permanent Vote by Mail option to remind them to look for their ballot in the mail and that they do not have to use it they can go to a Vote Center - XIV.
-Create and mail postcards to voters to remind voters of the election and voting options for voters who have not returned their ballot or voted at a Vote Center - XV.
-Produce bookmarks for distribution at libraries and by the League of Women Voters - XVI.
-Print election information in large fonts for use in senior centers, assisted living centers and at outreach events
+- VII.
+Produce a video in English, Spanish and Chinese translation, for smcacre.org on how to use the Ballot Marking Tablets - VIII.
+Work with City Clerks to include election information and a link to our Ballot Marking Tablet videos on their city's social media outlets - IX.
+Provide public service announcement script and/or recording in English, Spanish and Chinese to Bay Area radio and television stations on election and voting options - X. Give short presentations and Ballot Marking Tablet demonstrations at community events, assisted living facilities, senior centers, as well as at facilities and for groups working with those with disabilities - XI.
+Reach out to immigrant organizations to provide voter registration and election information - XII.
+Meet young people in-person and virtually; this includes 18- to 24-year-olds, at high schools, colleges, vocational/technical schools and those who are not in school - XIII.
+Place translated ads in media/social media in Spanish, Chinese, Korean and Tagalog, targeting precincts with the lowest eligible voter registration/turnout - XIV.
+Create and mail postcards to voters who have not selected the permanent Vote by Mail option to remind them to look for their ballot in the mail and that they do not have to use it they can go to a Vote Center - XV.
+Create English, Chinese and Spanish copy and mail postcards to voters to remind voters of the election and voting options for voters who have not returned their ballot or voted at a Vote Center - XVI.
+Produce bookmarks in English, Spanish and Chinese for distribution at libraries and by the League of Women Voters - XVII.
+Print election information in large fonts for use in senior centers, assisted living facilities and at outreach events